Donald Rose: Allied Invasion of Italy – Salerno (September 1943)

 In September 1943, Rose and his battalion landed at Salerno, Italy, as part of the Allied invasion of Italy.
 By October, they returned to England to prepare for the Western Europe campaign.

 Normandy and Northwest Europe (June 1944 – 1945)

 Rose arrived on the Normandy Beaches on 9 June 1944 (D+3), as part of operations including Operation Goodwood and the breakout through France.
 His Battalion advanced through, Belgium, South Holland, the Netherlands, and finally into Germany.
-He was slighted wounded in the leg in Normandy but returned to active duty.
+He suffered a minor leg wound in Normandy but returned to active duty.

 Liberation of Bergen-Belsen (April 1945)

 In April 1945, Rose was part of the division that liberated the Bergen-Belsen concentration camp in northern Germany.

 Medal ribbons and awards

 Rose was awarded campaign medals for North Africa, Italy, and Northwest Europe, and in 2025 received the Légion d’honneur from France.

 On 30 May 2025, Rose was awarded the Freedom of the Borough of Erewash, presented by the Mayor, Harry Atkinson.